 Size and scale

-The Department has about 20 faculty members and over 100 students.
+The Department has about 15 faculty members and around 100 students.

 The Department currently offers BSc (Hons) in Physics and Green Energy, BSc (Hons) in Green Energy Science, a one Year taught MSc programme in Green Technology (Energy) and Research-based MPhil and PhD programmes.
 Details of all degree programmes can be found below:

 - BSc (Hons) in Physics and Green Energy